Vjakupi/Tribute/README.md

 # Tribute Page

 This project is a prompt for a junior web developer to experiment with writing valid HTML with the aid of vanilla CSS.
-My main goal with this project wasn't perfection.
-It was to get comfortable moving away from tutorials.
-The primary goals were image responsiveness, proper use of class and ID tags as well as an eye toward accessibility.
-The project was a great learning experience.
-While I exhibited a brief shock at how much I "didn't know" upon starting, at the other end of it, I feel more confident than ever.
+As with my tribute page, I did not aim for perfection.
+This time around, the main objective was to start understanding labeling and proper ways to implement classes into my code.

+I will be honest in saying even my very humble survey form was a great challange for me to get done.
+I look forward to returning it to perfect the styling as well as refine the HTML.
+I know it could be much better than it is now.

 ## Getting Started

-If you'd like to try this prompt as well, I reccomend going to the FreeCodeCamp page here https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page
+If you'd like to try this prompt as well, I reccomend going to the FreeCodeCamp page here https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-survey-form

 The Codepen included is where I drew the inspiration for my own tribute page.